evan-hammerstein/HyphaTracker/README.md

 # Notes

-* Ensure input images are preprocessed
+* Ensure input images have strong enough contrast

 * Review logs for any warnings or errors